hoangvvo/benzene/docs/pages/reference/http.md

 }
 ```

-We will use values in this object the create the respond accordingly:
+We will use values in this object the send the HTTP response accordingly:

 ```js
 // Node.js